 Since 2013, the MRC has been working to sponsor the development of a new advanced recycling facility in Hampden, Maine.
 The facility, which is currently under construction, will accept MSW from 83 municipalities that are MRC members.
 The facility will use proprietary technology licensed from one of its parent companies, Fiberight, LLC (Fiberight), to divert up to 80 percent of incoming MSW to useful products through (i) recovery of recycled materials; and (ii) conversion of organic and fibrous components of MSW into clean fiber, fuel products and other high-value products and materials.
 The facility provides a leading-edge model for managing MSW consistent with the hierarchy of methods for managing waste through waste reduction, recycling and energy generation, while limiting the amount of residual materials that require disposal in a landfill.
 The facility is anticipated to start accepting and processing MSW in 2019.

-The MRC has entered into several agreements with Coastal to represent the MRC membership and consistent with the MRC role as project sponsor.
-To coordinate the arrangements for its members to deliver MSW to the facility, the MRC entered into a Master Waste Supply Agreement with Coastal and entered into Joinder Agreements with each of the 83 MRC members (known as Joining Members).
-In its role as site owner and landlord, the MRC entered into a Site Lease with Coastal regarding development, construction, testing, and operation of the facility and oversight over permitted uses of the site.
+The MRC has entered into several agreements with Coastal Resources to represent the MRC membership and consistent with the MRC role as project sponsor.
+To coordinate the arrangements for its members to deliver MSW to the facility, the MRC entered into a Master Waste Supply Agreement with Coastal Resources and entered into Joinder Agreements with each of the 83 MRC members (known as Joining Members).
+In its role as site owner and landlord, the MRC entered into a Site Lease with Coastal Resources regarding development, construction, testing, and operation of the facility and oversight over permitted uses of the site.

 The MRC is confident that the new facility will achieve the MRC mission to provide affordable, long-term and environmental sound disposal of on behalf of its membership while minimizing the need for landfill disposal.